 Boynton has also sold more than 70 million books.
 Many, many a bookshelf has a well-worn, well-loved Sandra Boynton book, one that taught a child to read before they could actually handle phonics.

 For a long time I’ve known I’m a sucker for silly dinosaur books, like Tea Rex and Brontorina, and I think that traces back to this book.
-It’s just one cardboard-backed example of the things I’ve gotten into for my kids, because they said, “Mom!
-Read this!”
+It’s just one cardboard-backed example of the things I’ve gotten into because of my kids.
+Thank goodness.

 1. Name a silly book you or your kids enjoyed.